hibernate/hibernate-ogm/README.md

 If you just want to build the documentation, run it from the _documentation/manual_ subdirectory.

-For rapid documentation testing, you can limit the generated format to html to speed up the process
+By default, the following command only builds the HTML version of the documentation:

+    mvn clean install -f documentation/manual/pom.xml -s settings-example.xml

+If you also wish to generate the PDF version of the documentation, you need to use the `documentation-pdf` profile:

-    mvn clean install -f documentation/manual/pom.xml -s settings-example.xml -Djdocbook.format=html_single
+    mvn clean install -f documentation/manual/pom.xml -s settings-example.xml -Pdocumentation-pdf

 ### Distribution